By: Marilyn L. Davis

 In addiction, this role will do anything for a laugh, even when they are crying inside.

-Scheming, making notes on the vulnerabilities of other family member, hold information to use at a later time, this role manipulates situations and people to their advantage.
+Scheming, making notes on the vulnerabilities of other family members, they hold any information to use at a later time.
+This role will manipulate any situation or person to their advantage.

-In addiction, they continue manipulating the feelings, vulnerabilities, and take advantage of people for their pleasure and gain.
+In addiction, they continue manipulating the feelings and vulnerabilities of others.
+They simply take advantage of people for their pleasure and gain.

 The Lost Child